bhdrerdem/config-service/README.md

 ## Infrastructure as Code (IaC)

-The infrastructure for Codeway Case is managed using Terraform, which allows for consistent and repeatable deployments.
+The infrastructure is managed using Terraform, which allows for consistent and repeatable deployments.

 ## Deployment Pipelines